CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ### Task 9: Create  routing rules for the applications:

-1. Copy the commmand and paste into the terminal to configure the routing
+1. Copy the commmand and paste into the terminal to configure the routing.

 ```shell
 az spring gateway route-config create \